walknuts/southportapartments/pages/4-your-home.md

 ### Oven

-Here are the instructions (link to the file in the folder ‘Southport Website Linked Files) for the Blanco 60cm Electric Oven Model BOSE65XP.
+[Here are the instructions](/assets/documents/blanco-oven-manual.pdf) for the Blanco 60cm Electric Oven Model BOSE65XP.

 ### Range hood